queens buzz queens news nyc

 Specifically Holy Friday Passion and carrying of the epitafios.
 All churches noted below also hold Easter Sunday services, which you may find by using the urls provided below to go to their websites.

-Friday, April 18, 2025 beginning at 7.30 to 10 pm - Lamentation Service & Epitafios - at St Markella 22-68 26th Street [between Ditmars & 23rd Avenues] in Astoria.
+Friday, April 10, 2026 from 7 to 10.30 pm - Lamentation Service & Epitafios - at St Markella 22-68 26th Street [between Ditmars & 23rd Avenues] in Astoria.
 For details, including of Greek Orthodox Easter Sunday mass, see - https://www.saintmarkellagoc.org

-Friday, April 18, 2025 probably beginning around 7 pm [UNCONFIRMED] - Lamentation Service & Epitafios - at St Irene Chrysovalantou at 36-07 23rd Avenue [also between Ditmars & 23rd Avenues] in Astoria.
+Friday, April 10, 2026 from 7 to 10.30 pm - Lamentation Service & Epitafios - at St Irene Chrysovalantou at 36-07 23rd Avenue [also between Ditmars & 23rd Avenues] in Astoria.
 For details, including of Greek Orthodox Easter Sunday mass, see - https://www.stirene.org

 Editor's Note.
 The following is somewhat duplicative of the above.
-I need to take a closed look when time permits.
+I need to take a closer look when time permits.

 things to do this weekend nyc events this weekend nycFriday, April 18, 2025 beginning at 7 pm a Greek Orthodox Church Lamentation Service commemorating Holy Friday and the crucifixion and death of Jesus Christ with the carrying of the epitaphios through the streets of Astoria in a candlelit procession.
 The religious and cultural event includes a procession from the St. Demetrios Cathedral in Astoria around several nearby blocks before returning to the church.
 St. Demetrios is located at 30-11 30th Drive at 31st Street in Astoria.
 For more details see - https://www.saintdemetriosastoria.com/church